 - a.
-Create a leadership program that will assist employees with career advancement, inspire excellence, and provide training/awareness of institutional practices, compliance issues, and personal responsibility - b.
-Enhance employee recognition for service, performance, and advancement - c.
-Implement a formal employee mentorship program that will "onboard" new hires and improve their success through guidance, support, and collaboration opportunities - d.
-Offer ongoing and comprehensive professional development opportunities for all employees - e.
-Institute an advanced professional development program that highlights current teaching methodologies aimed at increasing student engagement and learning southflorida.edu
+Enhance employee recognition for service, performance, and advancement - b.
+Implement a formal employee mentorship program that will "onboard" new hires and improve their success through guidance, support, and collaboration opportunities - c.
+Offer ongoing and comprehensive professional development opportunities for all employees